Tetramethylurea

-Tetramethylurea is the organic compound with the formula (Me2N)2CO.
+Tetramethylurea (TMU) is the organic compound with the formula (Me2N)2CO.
 It is a substituted urea.
 This colorless liquid is used as an aprotic-polar solvent, especially for aromatic compounds and is used e. g. for Grignard reagents.
+Tetramethylurea is a colorless liquid with mild aromatic odor.
+Unusual for an urea is the liquid state of tetramethylurea in a range of > 170 °C.